IsaacScript/isaacscript/README.md

   - SampleLaser: boolean; // Should use IsSampleLaser() instead
   - CanShutDoors: boolean; // Should use CanShutDoors() instead
   - Desc: GridEntityDesc; // Should use GetSaveState() instead

+- search for all "default is"
+- search for all "//"